safimamu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Task 13: Floats
 Write a script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.

+## Task 14: Decimal to Hexadecimal
+Write a script that converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line

+## Task 15: Everyone is a proponent of strong encryption
+Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.

+## Task 16: The eggs of the brood need to be an odd number
+Write a script that prints every other line from the input, starting with the first line.

+## Task 17: I'm an instant star.
+Just add water and stir.
+Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+WATER is in base water.
+STIR is in base stir.
+The result should be in base bestchol.